How to Truss Chicken

-Why would you want to truss a chicken?
-When trussing a chicken, you’re tying it with kitchen string to keep it compact and tight.
+Why would you want to learn how to truss chicken?
+When applying this classic technique, you’re tying it with kitchen string to keep it compact and tight.
 This technique holds the chicken parts compact together, keeping the tips from drying out and ensuring a juicier breast.
 The chicken cooks more evenly and the presentation is simply prettier too.

 More Chicken videos on our YouTube Channel